BFCmath/FragmentSegmentation_GDGoC-AIC/server/README.md

 # Fragment Segmentation API

-This API provides image segmentation for fragment detection using a pre-trained Mask R-CNN model.
+This API provides image segmentation for fragment detection using a pre-trained Mask R-CNN model, with a user-friendly web interface for visualization.

+## Overview

+The system consists of:
+- Backend API server running on Python with FastAPI
+- Frontend web interface for image upload and visualization
+- Fragment segmentation using a pre-trained Mask R-CNN model
+- Visual representation of fragment size distribution with CDF plot

 ## Setup and Installation